Next HOA Meeting: Mon Oct 13, 2025 - 6pm

 STEP ONE

-Pick any lamp head or low voltage conversion kit as long as it meets the following specs on this checklist:
+Choose a 4-sided solar lamp head or low voltage conversion kit as long as it meets the following specs:

 • Brightness: 300-500 Lumens